mutalisk999/ufominer-progpow/docs/BUILD.md

 Complete sample Windows batch file - **adapt it to your system**.
 Assumes that:

-* it's placed one folder up from the serominer source folder
+* it's placed one folder up from the ufominer source folder
 * you have CMake installed
 * you have Perl installed